Unwind the Feminine

 NOW AVAILABLE AS AN ONLINE COURSE!

 This training translates yogic thought and contemporary science into embodied wisdom for the modern woman.
 When we unwind old stories, injuries, shock, trauma, anxiety and stress lodged in the physical, mental and emotional bodies, then a magical alchemy can unfold which brings us home to ourselves.
 This “home” allows us to embrace our past history and present circumstances.
 We then empower ourselves to walk forwards in the direction of our choice.
 By fine tuning yoga practices and teachings to support the nervous system there is space for the body’s innate intelligence to be heard.
+We can take in the current global situation without feeling overwhelmed or helpless but instead centered, optimistic and calm.
 The more in-tune we are then the more capable we are to step up, show up and take action in a way that supports our health, relationships, community and environment.
 This, is the heart of yoga.

 Who this is for: